Dimethylargininase

 Thus, the two substrates of this enzyme are N-omega,N-omega'-methyl-L-arginine and H2O, whereas its two products are dimethylamine and L-citrulline.

 Isozymes

 Dimethylarginine dimethylaminohydrolase is an enzyme found in all mammalian cells.
 Two isoforms exist, DDAH I and DDAH II, with some differences in tissue distribution of the two isoforms).
 The enzyme degrades methylarginines, specifically asymmetric dimethylarginine (ADMA) and NG-monomethyl-L-arginine (MMA).

 Function

-The methylarginines ADMA and MMA inhibit the production of nitric oxide synthase.
+The methylarginines ADMA and MMA inhibit the enzyme nitric oxide synthase.
 As such, DDAH is important in removing methylarginines, generated by protein degradation, from accumulating and inhibiting the generation of nitric oxide.